Rankin School of Nursing

 333

 This course focuses on building students’ understanding and competence in applying theories, current evidence, and best practice guidelines in the care of diverse individuals and in caring for persons experiencing acute, episodic, and life-threatening illnesses in varied contexts and amidst underlying co-morbidities, with an emphasis on the aging population and health equity.
+Prerequisites: Successful completion of all semester five courses.
 Six credits.

 Nursing Roles & Practices IV